solanovisitor/ForeML/README.md

 learning_rate: 0.001
 lossfunction: msle
 ```
-You can change the parameters in this file as you desire.
+> You can change the parameters in this file as you desire.
 Please note some of those won't cause any effect if you choose to hypertune.

-5. When you have all ready and set, you can just run the files you desire:
+**5. :running_man: When you have all ready and set, you can just run the files you desire:**
 ```bash
 python3 /src/process.py
 python3 /src/train_model.py